dasdiptyajit/P300_speller/README.md

 # P300 speller Code Repository

-Introducing the P300 Speller Code Repository, born from the dynamic energy of the BCI Spring Hackathon on April 27, 2024.
+Introducing the P300 Speller Code Repository, born from the dynamic energy of the BCI Spring Hackathon in April, 2024.
 Here lies the digital archive of innovation, a testament to the collaborative showcased at the Hackathon 2024 Spring School.

 ## Meet Our Dynamic Team 💫